2022 World University Games Qualifier

 The 2022 World University Games Qualifier was held from September 22 to 25 at the RA Centre in Ottawa, Ontario.
 This one-time event was used to select Canada's representatives for the 2023 Winter World University Games, as the 2022 U Sports/Curling Canada University Curling Championships was cancelled due to the COVID-19 pandemic.
 The winning team on both the men's and women's sides will represent Canada at the 2023 Winter World University Games.

 Men

 Qualification

-The following nations qualified to participate in the 2022 World University Games Qualifier:
+The following universities qualified to participate in the 2022 World University Games Qualifier:

 Teams

 The teams are listed as follows: